Rivsoft/tesla-order-status/README.md

 ---

 ## Troubleshooting
-- **Redirect loop to /login** – make sure `tesla_tokens.json` exists and is writable by the server/container user.
+- **Redirect loop to /login** – your session may have expired or been cleared.
+Log in again to mint fresh tokens.
-- **401 or rate limiting errors** – tokens may be expired or revoked.
-Delete `tesla_tokens.json` and repeat the login flow.
+- **401 or rate limiting errors** – Tesla may have revoked the token; log out and repeat the OAuth flow.
 - **VIN modal renders off-screen** – ensure you are loading the bundled CSS (no CDN dependency) and check the browser console for blocking extensions.
 - **Changes not visible** – restart the Poetry-run Uvicorn server after editing templates or Python modules.